26 September 2018

 More information on planning for Queensland Certificate of Education (QCE) eligibility.

 Our process at ELC prioritises the core topics which every student will cover.
 When students begin a new school year, we then use curriculum planner sheets from schools to prioritise other topics as needed per individual.
 In this way, ELC students can stay ahead of their class – ELC students then see school lessons as revision and consolidation, alleviating the workload they would have experienced if they had not seen the topics prior.

 Choosing Maths Subjects

-Our default expectation is for students to aim for Mathematical Methods.
+Our default advice is for students to aim for Mathematical Methods.
 Please read why here.
 For now though, some main points:

 Students decide senior subjects midway though Year 10.

 Of the ‘general’ (as opposed to ‘applied’) subjects, General Maths is the least taxing.
 Specialist Maths must be studied alongside Maths Methods, which increases the maths workload.
 However, these two subjects also complement each other, meaning engaged learners report that doing two maths subjects doesn’t feel as hard as doing two unrelated subjects.